KomodoPlatform/developer-docs/docs/basic-docs/start-here/cc-overview.md

 Furthermore, because smart contracts on Komodo run in the daemon, developers can avoid the limitations and hassles of having to run code in a virtual machine, as is the case with the many gas-based smart contract platforms.
 On Komodo, you have far more speed, flexibility, and power.
 This is made possible by our unique design of connecting independent blockchains together, rather than forcing all users to run on a layer-one main chain.

 Second, utxo-based smart contracts are more secure than balance-based smart contracts.
 This is true in several ways.
-For one thing, because Komodo’s smart contracts are utxo-based, it is far more difficult, if not impossible, to use a smart contract to flood the parent coin's coin supply with malicious coins.
+For one thing, because Komodo’s smart contracts are utxo-based, it is far more difficult, if not impossible, to use a smart contract to flood the parent coin's coin supply with illegitimate coins.

 This is not the case with balance-based smart contracts, like those on Ethereum.
 Because the smart contracts are linked to balances, rather than blockchain-enforced utxos, a malicious actor can manipulate balances to disastrous ends.
 We’ve seen this happen again and again and again.